qassistio/docs/docs/index.md

 # Welcome

-This documentation site will assist you in setting up and using QAssist, below you can find some terminology that QAssist uses in the app and in the documentation.
+This documentation site will assist you in setting up and using QAssist.
+Below you can find some terminology that QAssist uses in the app and in the documentation.

 ## Terminology